 The Honours Program coordinator: Dr Angela Lawless

-Eligible third year undergraduate speech pathology students can enrol in the Honours Program part time over two years.
+Eligible third year undergraduate speech pathology students can enrol in the Honours Program part time over eighteen months commencing in Semester 2.

 Considering undertaking Honours?